3.1 Order of Business and Parliamentary Authority

 3.2 Minutes of the University Council

-3.2.1 The executive secretary shall make a draft copy of the minutes which shall be reviewed and approved by the Minutes Committee and forwarded to council members prior to the next regular meeting of the University Council.
+3.2.1 The executive secretary shall make a draft copy of the minutes which shall be forwarded to council members prior to the next regular meeting of the University Council.
 As provided in the order of business, University Council minutes must be approved by the University Council.
 Approved minutes of the University Council shall be distributed to University Council members and to faculty and supportive professional staff in a timely manner.

 3.2.2 Prior to approval of the minutes of the University Council, official statements on the business of the University Council shall be released only by the presiding officer or the executive secretary of the University Council.